 Library News appears each Friday in the Red Rock News and is also presented on Sedona Biz.

-Patricia Lowell is the Reference Librarian at the Sedona Public Library.
+Virginia Volkman is Director of the Sedona Public Library.